 Although violent crime in the UK has been falling steadily since its peak in the mid-1990s, from 2014 onwards certain types of violent crime has been rising again, especially offences involving knives and guns.

-In 2017/18, there were 285 killings involving knives.
-One in four victims were men aged 18-24.
 Young men are the most likely group to be involved in knife crime, both as victims and perpetrators.

 Some of the increase in serious violence be attributed to drug-market violence and the growing phenomenon of ‘county lines’, where criminal gangs set up drug-dealing operations in places outside their usual operating area.